ShadowedGold/game-prototype-1/README.md

 Game prototype exploring the gambits mechanic seen in Final Fantasy 12, with mobile idle game leanings.

-Building for Chrome, portrait mobile, testing on Galaxy Note 8.
+For the purposes of testing, building for Chrome, portrait mobile, testing on Galaxy Note 8.

 https://shadowedgold.github.io/game-prototype-1/